cheran99/End-to-End-DevSecOps-Pipeline-with-CI-CD/README.md

 CMD ["gunicorn", "app:app", "--bind", "0.0.0.0:8000"]
 ```

 Next, create a service account for the Artifact Registry on Terraform so that it can be used to authenticate Docker with the Artifact Registry.
-To do this, open the `main.tf` file in the `terraform` directory and add the following resource:
+To do this, open the `main.tf` file in the `terraform` directory and add the following resources:
 ```
 resource "google_service_account" "artifactregistry_sa" {
   account_id   = "artifactregistry-sa"